François Baudouin: Life

 He was born at Arras, then part of the Empire, and educated in the convent school at St. Vaast.
 Baudouin studied law in the University of Leuven with Mudaeus.
 He settled as an advocate in Arras, where he continued his studies, but was banned from the town in 1545 on charges of heresy due to his Calvinist leanings.
 He went to the court of the Emperor Charles V at Brussels, and then travelled extensively.

-After brief stays in Paris, Strasbourg and Geneva – where he met and became an enemy of Calvin – he settled in 1549 in Bourges as a doctor and then professor of law, as a colleague of Baro and Duarenus.
+After brief stays in Paris, Strasbourg and Geneva – where he served as John Calvin's secretary, though he later became his enemy – he settled in 1549 in Bourges as a doctor and then professor of law, as a colleague of Baro and Duarenus.
 Rivalries with the latter led him to move to Strasbourg and, 1555, to Heidelberg, where his academic career reached its apogee.

 Leaving his chair to engage in European confessional politics, Baudouin was unsuccessful in assisting with attempts to reconcile the Roman Catholic Church and the Reformation, for instance in the failed Colloquy at Poissy, and in mediation efforts in the Netherlands.
 In 1563, he re-converted to Catholicism and in 1569, he was called again to teach law at Angers.
 Before he could accompany his patron, Henry of Anjou – now King of Poland – to Kraków, he died 1573 in Paris of a fever.